BlueAndi/DroidControlShip/doc/ROS2/webots/webots.md

 Use the ROS2 Package wrapper `ros2_dcs_turtlesim` to build and launch the TurtleSim demo with DroidControlShip and RadonUlzer robots.
-The `ros2_dcs_turtlesim` package is availabe from it's own GIT repository at [https://github.com/nhjschulz/ros2_dcs_turtlesim](https://github.com/nhjschulz/ros2_dcs_turtlesim).
+The `ros2_dcs_turtlesim` package is available from it's own GIT repository at [https://github.com/nhjschulz/ros2_dcs_turtlesim](https://github.com/nhjschulz/ros2_dcs_turtlesim).

 Create a Webots ros2 workspace as described in [setup/Webots.md](../setup/Webots.md),